All Episodes

 Success for presidents is designed or defined, at least in the case of modern presidents, by passing legislation.

-This bill passed, get that bill passed, show that you can work with Congress, show you they can get things done, show that you can reach across the aisle.
+This bill passed, get that bill passed, show that you can work with Congress, show you that it can get things done, show that you can reach across the aisle.

 That's the definition of success, not standing for principles, not moving the other side to your side, but going along with the other side so you can advance their agenda in order to say you got things done.